Ohio OVI Defense Attorneys

 - Treatment classes

-These penalties increase if you are being charged with a second or subsequent OVI offense, if you have a BAC of .17 or higher, or if you refused a breath alcohol.
+These penalties increase if you are being charged with a second or subsequent OVI offense, if you have a BAC of .17 or higher, or if you refused a breath alcohol test.
 We will put forth an aggressive defense aimed at challenging the Breathalyzer, any field sobriety tests and any other evidence the prosecution may have against you.
 In almost every case, we request a suppression hearing in an attempt to have illegally or erroneously obtained evidence thrown out.
-Even if the suppression hearing is unsuccessful, it helps us prepare the case for trial and often helps us minimize the consequences you are facing. we will do everything we can to minimize the consequences you are facing.
+Even if the suppression hearing is unsuccessful, it helps us prepare the case for trial and often helps us minimize the consequences you are facing.
+We will do everything we can to minimize the consequences you are facing.

 Contact Our Cincinnati OVI Defense Attorneys Today